How to Create a Building Property Compliance Register: Best Practices and Technology

 These controls reduce retrieval time, prevent version confusion, and demonstrate integrity when regulators or insurers review your records.

-Step 5: implement technology for compliance management
+Step 5: Implement technology for compliance management

 Digital beats manual when you care about speed, accuracy, and scale.
 Cloud solutions centralise documents, automate reminders, and connect inspections to work orders and analytics.
 Teams that switch from spreadsheets report fewer missed deadlines and faster audits, because information is centralised, structured, and searchable.